urduhack/urdu-characters/README.md

 Have a bug or a feature request?
 If you wish to remove or update some thing, please file an issue first before sending a PR on the repo. [[please open a new issue](https://github.com/urduhack/urdu-characters/issues/new)]

+## Python2 vs Python3

+Python 2 used the ASCII alphabet, so when you type a string like "Hello, World" it is handled as ACII which is unfortunately limited to several hundred characters and is not very flexible for encoding non-English characters.
+To use Unicode character encoding, which supports 128,000+ characters across modern and historic languages, you’d have to type u"Hello, World", with the u prefix donating Unicode.

+Python 3 on the other hand uses Unicode by default.
+This allows for far greater language support as well as displaying items like emojis.

 ## Community